-Hits obtained from Eurodac based on facial images should also be checked verified by an official trained in accordance with national practice, particularly where the comparison is made with a facial image data only.
+Hits obtained from Eurodac based on facial images should also be checked by an expert trained in accordance with national practice, where the comparison is made with facial image data only.

-Where a fingerprint and facial image data comparison is carried out simultaneously and two hits are returned received for both biometric data sets, Member States should be able to may check and verify the result of the comparison of the facial image data.
-(32) Third-country nationals or stateless persons who have requested international protection in one Member State may have the option-of ⇒ try to ⇔ requesting international protection in another Member State for many years to come.
-Therefore, the maximum period during which fingerprint ⇒ and facial image ⇔ data should be kept by the Central System should be of considerable length.
-Given that most third-country nationals or stateless persons who have stayed in the Union for several years will have obtained a settled status or even citizenship of a Member State after that period, a period of ten years should be considered a reasonable period for the storage of fingerprint ⇒ and facial image ⇔ data.
+Where a fingerprint and facial image data comparison is carried out simultaneously and hits are returned for both biometric data sets, Member States should be able to check the result of the comparison of the facial image data.

+(32) Third-country nationals or stateless persons who have requested international protection in one Member State may have the option of ⇒ try to ⇔ requesting international protection in another Member State for many years to come.
+Therefore, the maximum period during which fingerprint ⇒ and facial image data should be kept by the Central System should be of considerable length.
+Given that most third-country nationals or stateless persons who have stayed in the Union for several years will have obtained a settled status or even citizenship of a Member State after that period, a

 (32) The maximum period during which biometric data of third-country nationals or stateless persons who have requested international protection in one Member State may try to request international protection in another Member State for many years to come.
-Therefore, the maximum period during which fingerprint and facial image data should be kept by the Central System should be of considerable length can be kept by the Central System should be limited to the extent strictly necessary and should be proportionate, in line with the stateless persons who have requested international protection in one Member State may try to request international protection in another Member State for many years to come.
-Therefore, the maximum period during which biometric [] data should be kept by the Central System should be of considerable length.
-Given that most third-country nationals or stateless persons who have stayed in the Union for several years will have obtained a settled status or even citizenship of a Member State after that period, a period of ten years should be considered a reasonable period for the storage of biometric [] data.
+Therefore, the maximum period during which fingerprint and facial image data should be kept by the Central System should be of considerable length can be kept by the Central System should be limited to the extent strictly necessary and should proportionate, in line with the (32) Third-country nationals or stateless persons who have requested international protection in one Member State may try to request international protection in another Member State for many vears to come.
+Therefore, the maximum period during which biometric [...] data should be kept by the Central System should be of considerable length.
+Given that most third-country nationals or stateless persons who have stayed in the Union for several years will have obtained a settled status or even citizenship of a Member State after that period, a period of ten vears should be considered a